 Conclusion

 Diabetes in your 20s is a real thing and should not be taken lightly.
-If you display diabetes symptoms in your 20s, opt for a test immediately despite your young age and apparent invincibility.
+If you have diabetes symptoms in your 20s, get tested for diabetes immediately despite your young age and apparent invincibility.
+When diabetes is detected early and a proper diabetes treatment plan is followed, diabetes can be controlled effectively.

 Can you get diabetes in your 20s?